sourcegraph/handbook/content/departments/ce-support/ce/ie/ce-implementation-handoff.md

 - The customer is expected to have a particularly large instance.
 - There is a high probability the instance will require a Kubernetes deployment.

-# Initiating an IE Request
+# Initiating an Implementation Request

-If the customer is unable to utilize our Cloud option or a one-click-deployment, the CE should send a Slack request to [#ask-implementation](https://sourcegraph.slack.com/archives/C0418GDBT7S) with the following information:
+If the customer is unable to utilize our Cloud option or a one-click-deployment, the CE should send a Slack request to [#ask-implementation](https://sourcegraph.slack.com/archives/C0418GDBT7S) by submitting the request through the 'Implementation Request' Slack Workflow with the following information:

-Jointly-Managed Implementation Request
+Implementation Services Customer Request

 - Customer Name:
 - Link to Salesforce Opportunity: